jeff-eng/movie_watchlist/README.md

 ### What I learned

-Async-await syntax was put into practice for this project to make asynchronous code look more synchronous.
+#### async-await

-**async-await**
+Async-await syntax was put into practice for this project to make asynchronous code look more synchronous when working with promises, along with try-catch for error handling:

 ```js
 async function getCompleteFilmDetails(imdbID) {